ElizavetaSelivanova/pageRendering/README.md

 After the image processing on the edit area you can change your elements (size, position), add text - click on relevant buttons of the top of area.

-"View source" button - get the source code.
+"View source" button - click to get the source code.